fhmcguire/NSDUH-complex-sample-analysis-tutorial/README.md

 Choose Download ZIP
 + Unzip the downloaded zip file and save all the files in a single folder on your computer

-### Install the rmarkdown, tidyverse, haven, finalfit, knitr and table1 packages**
+### Install the survey, svydiags, tidyverse, naniar, stats, and jtools packages**

-Open RStudio and follow these instructions :
+Open RStudio and follow these instructions:
 + Click on the Tools menu
-+ Type rmarkdown, tidyverse, haven, table1, finalfit, knitr into the dialog box that opens
++ Type survey, svydiags, tidyverse, naniar, stats, and jtools into the dialog box that opens
 + Click install (R will do stuff for a while, this might look like errors but is fine)

 ## **Background and purpose of this tutorial**